himotoyoshi/carray/docs/topics/IteratorFamily.md

 (output = the piece grid). `map` and the scans (`cumsum` …) instead write **one value per source cell** — their output is **source-shaped**.
-A running scan is single-valued only when every cell belongs to exactly one piece, which is why the partition members (slab / block / categorical / group) provide it and the overlapping window does not.
+A running scan is single-valued only when every cell belongs to exactly one piece, which is why the partition members (slab / block / categorical / group / segment) provide it and the overlapping window does not.

 **Position — `_index` vs `_addr`.** `min_index` is the position of the minimum